amanjadon54/employee-management/README.md

 ### ADDITIONAL FEATURES:
 1. Logging:
-Each of the request will be assigned a unique logId for better debugging purpose in case of errors.
+Each of the request will be assigned a unique logId for better debugging purpose in case of errorCustom\

-    Custom Annotational Support:
+ Annotational Support:\
         1. @RequestResponse : Logs the request and response of a controller.
         2. @MdcLog : if present on top of method, logs the methodName, with logId and request params.

-2. Exception Handling
+2. Exception Handling\
     Most of the known exceptions are handled and returns the error in user readable format, with scope for developer to trace the error quickly using developer message.

-3. System Metrics
+3. System Metrics\
-    Access Metrics:
+    Access Metrics:\
     You can view metrices related to Jvm, threads memory, http traffic, etc. using the endpoint:

     <host>:<port>/actuator

-    if you want specific metrics:
+    if you want specific metrics:\
     you can provide further the metrics name in the above base url like:
     (<host>:<port>/actuator/<metrics_name>)

-    example:
+    example:\
     <host>:<port>/actuator/prometheus